Clint Stanaway

 Clint Stanaway (born 17 December 1982) is an Australian journalist and broadcaster, best known for his work as a sports presenter and radio host.

-He has worked extensively with the Nine Network and currently co-hosts the breakfast radio show Jase & Lauren on Nova 100 in Melbourne.
+He has worked extensively with the Nine Network and currently co-hosts the breakfast radio show Jase, Lauren & Clint on Nova 100 in Melbourne.

 Early life and education

 Stanaway was born in Melbourne, Victoria.
 He studied at Deakin University, earning a Bachelor of Arts degree.
 His early experience in the GTV9 News Library helped shape his interest in journalism and broadcasting.

 Career

 Stanaway began his media career in 2002 at WIN Television in Bendigo, where he worked as a reporter.

 In 2005, he joined the Nine Network, initially as a sports journalist.
 Over the next two decades, he covered major international sporting events including the FIFA World Cups in Brazil (2014), Russia (2018), and Qatar (2022), the London 2012 Olympic Games, Wimbledon, The Ashes, and the Cricket World Cup in India.

 In 2007, Clint relocated to London, where he served as Nine Network’s Europe Correspondent, covering both sports and general news across the continent.
 During this period, he also worked with British Sky Broadcasting.

 In 2011, Stanaway was appointed as weekend sport presenter on Nine News Melbourne.

 In January 2019, Clint was appointed as sport presenter on Weekend Today.